Current Market Trends

 A U.S. firm wishing to establish a branch office in Ethiopia must submit the following documents for registration:

 The government of Ethiopia is working to address the challenge of high out of pocket costs for the use of health services which includes the introduction of community-based health insurance (CBHI) and social health insurance (SHI) for the informal and formal segments of society, respectively.
 The Ethiopian Health Insurance Agency (EHIA) has already been established and is undertaking the necessary preconditions to offer SHI.
 Currently patients are using on the spot payment for medical services as Ethiopia does not yet have an insurance system in place.

 The prohibition of foreign financial services institutions from operation in Ethiopia and the undeveloped regulatory environment are significant barriers for market entry and access to credit, especially for Small and Medium Sized Enterprises (SMEs).
-Additional factors are periodic foreign exchange shortages; lack of access to finance due to companies unable to access finance from banks and private investors; poor infrastructure in areas such as communication, road, electricity; bureaucratic procedures; high transportation and transactional costs and lack of transparency in the public procurement system.
+Additional factors are periodic foreign exchange shortages, lack of access to finance due to companies unable to access finance from banks and private investors, lack of skilled manpower, poor infrastructure in areas such as communication, road, electricity, bureaucratic procedures, and high transportation and transactional costs.

 Procurement & Tenders

 Most of the tenders and procurements are posted on the local newspapers.

 1. What is the best way to enter to the Ethiopian market?

 Building a partnership with a well-established local importer is the best way to enter to the Ethiopian market.

 2. What is the biggest challenge U.S. firms face in the procurement process?